 Physical movement differences from diplegic CP are caused by an area of damage to the brain, leading to the wrong signals, or reduced signals, going to the muscles telling them to move.

 Our superheroes with diplegic CP love to play all sorts of games in their physio sessions!
-Sometimes we even get water play out, and have a water fight!
+Sometimes we even get water play out and have a water fight!
 Our therapists always seem to lose…

-How can Physiotherapy Help?
+How can physiotherapy help?

 Physiotherapy helps in three main areas in children with diplegic CP, strengthening, lengthening, and function.
 We also work closely with other professionals, to recommend other interventions such as orthotic devises, tone altering medication and SDR surgery.

 Strengthening specific muscles, in specific ranges of movement is vital in these superheroes, as well as activating muscles with limited contraction.
-This usually makes up around 40% of our physiotherapy intervention.
+This usually makes up around 40 per cent of our physiotherapy intervention.
 But don’t worry, we make our workouts fun!
 This might be having a teddy bear’s picnic in prone, making a bridge for our cars with toe taps, or having a strength competition with our therapists!

 Some children with diplegic CP can have shallow hip sockets, meaning their hips are more prone to becoming subluxed.
 We are constantly developing our active and passive standing programmes, in line with the latest evidence on hip subluxation to aid normal hip development and reduce deformities, and the need for orthopaedic surgery.
-We take all of our CP superheroes’ range of movement every 6 months, going above and beyond the Cerebral Palsy Integrated Pathway Scotland’s recommendations.
+We take all of our CP superheroes’ range of movement every six months, going above and beyond the Cerebral Palsy Integrated Pathway Scotland’s recommendations.
 If our conservative approach is not enough, we are experienced in liaising with paediatricians, orthotists and orthopaedics for further intervention.

-Function and Participation
+Function and participation